-Among the ministries established by Nazarenes in Swaziland have been several institutions.
-In the past several years some church growth experts and missiologists have criticized such institutions as being a brake on church growth.
-I have, however, seen with my own eyes how instrumental institutions like a Bible college, teacher training college, hospital and clinics, nursing college, elementary schools, high schools and an orphanage have been in the salvation of souls and the verifiable growth of the church.
-Let me highlight some universally accepted church growth principles I have seen at work in Nazarene institutions in Swaziland.
+Among the ministries established by Nazarenes in Eswatini have been several educational institutions and healthcare facilities.
+In the past several years some missiologists and experts on the growth of the church have criticized such institutions as being a hindrance to church health and growth.
+I have, however, seen with my own eyes how instrumental institutions like a Bible college, a teacher training college, a hospital, clinics, a nursing college, elementary schools, high schools, and an orphanage have been in the salvation of souls and the verifiable growth of the church.
+Let me highlight some universally accepted church growth principles I have seen at work in Nazarene institutions in Eswatini.

-Early Nazarene workers in Swaziland realized, however, that when the church abandons certain areas of human life, a vacuum is created which will be filled in one way or another.
+Early Nazarene workers in Eswatini realized, however, that when the church abandons certain areas of human life, a vacuum is created which will be filled in one way or another.
 Thus, people are left to find solutions from unchristian beliefs like witchcraft and spirit worship.

 Even such need-meeting ministries like our orphanages and girls' homes have been important to the growth of the church.
-Out of them have come Spirit-filled evangelists, pastors, preachers' wives and Christian laymen.
+Out of them have come Spirit-filled evangelists, pastors, preachers' wives, and Christian laymen.

 1The cultural mandate is humanity's stewardship obligation to care for the earth God has entrusted to it (Gen. 1:26-28).
 The cultural mandate is complementary to the evangelistic mandate.

 Institutional workers, including students, are used in visiting, teaching Sunday school, preaching or interpreting for a missionary at outstation/preaching points.
 Missionary workers in institutional work often provide the transport to these preaching points which can be up to 20 miles from the mission stations.
 The church at Manzini (Sharpe Memorial Church) has been blessed with the largest amount of institutional work nearby.
 By utilizing the resources of these institutions, that church has been able to daughter 15 organized churches in the past two decades.
-Currently, it is nurturing another seven waysides and extension works.
+Currently, it is nurturing seven more waysides and extension works.
 It has more than 500 members with a thousand enrolled in Sunday school.

 People reached through the institutions come from diverse backgrounds.
 The Swazis are thirsty and hungry for truth and reality in their lives.
-Traditional beliefs in witchcraft, ancestral spirits and demons have failed to satisfy their cravings.
+Traditional beliefs in witchcraft, ancestral spirits, and demons have failed to satisfy their cravings.
 Such beliefs are also losing face because of the encroachment of a modern scientific worldview.
 This all makes them receptive to the Gospel.